francistw/rstudio-fcitx5/README.md

 Put `libfcitx5platforminputcontextplugin.so` to `/usr/lib/rstudio/plugins/platforminputcontexts/`and restart RStudio.

-Only tested in Archlinux with `rstudio-desktop-bin`.
+Only tested in Archlinux with [rstudio-desktop-bin](https://aur.archlinux.org/packages/rstudio-desktop-bin/).